-Equally unlikely and charming, we love that Craspedia is celebrated by both Dr. Seuss and Martha Stewart.
+Equally unlikely and charming, we love Craspedia!
 She goes by many marvelous names, from drumstick flower to billy balls to sun ball.
 Craspedia is easy to grow, producing a bustling skyline of inch-wide golden blossoms on long 20+ inch silver stems perfect for both fresh and dry bouquets.
 With a 2′ silvery tuft of gorgeous foliage, Craspedia makes very few demands, thriving in poor soil and even in drought.
 Indeed, she is native to Australia and perennial in Zones 9 through 12, though Craspedia is very easy to grow as an annual here in the Northeast.

 |100 Seeds||$7.55||In stock|

 |200 Seeds||$14.25||In stock|

 When to sow: Indoors ~4 weeks before final frost, transplant only.

 Sow 2 seeds per cell barely covered with soil, we recommend in soil blocks.
 Thin to one & pot up once second set of true leaves emerge.
 Harden off (reduce water & temp for 3-7 days outside) & transplant after danger of frost.